Neural Snowflakes: Universal Latent Graph Inference via Trainable Latent Geometries

-Our main qualitative guarantee asserts the universality of the graph inference model $(\mathfrak{E},\mathfrak{G})$ where $\mathfrak{E}$ is the set of MLPs into some $\mathbb{R}^d$ with $\operatorname{ReLU}$ activation function and $\mathfrak{G}$ consists of all $(\mathbb{R}^d,\|\cdot\|_f)$ where $f$ is a neural snowflake; for integers $d\in \mathbb{N}_+$.
-It is known that the family of Euclidean spaces $\mathfrak{G}=\{(\mathbb{R}^d,\|\cdot\|)\}_{d\in\mathbb{N}_+}$ are not flexible enough to isometrically accommodate all weighted graphs; even if $\mathfrak{E}$ is the family of \textit{all functions} from any $\mathbb{R}^D$ into any Euclidean space $(\mathbb{R}^d,\|\cdot\|)$.
+It is known that the family of Euclidean spaces $\mathfrak{R}=\{(\mathbb{R}^d,\|\cdot\|)\}_{d\in\mathbb{N}_+}$ are not flexible enough to isometrically accommodate all weighted graphs; even if $\mathfrak{E}$ is the family of \textit{all functions} from any $\mathbb{R}^D$ into any Euclidean space $(\mathbb{R}^d,\|\cdot\|)$.
 This is because, some weighted graphs do not admit isometric embeddings into any Euclidean space~\citep{BourgainMilmanWolfson_TypeMetric_1986AMS,LinialLondonRabinovich_GeomGraphs_1995Combinatorics,MetousekEmbeddingintoLpExpanders_1997_IJM}.
-Even infinite-dimensions need not be enough, since for every integer $n$, there is an $n$-point weighted graph which cannot be embedded in the Hilbert space $\ell^2$ with distortion less than $\Omega(\log(n)/\log(\log(n))$~\cite[Proposition 2]{Bourgain_IJM_1985}.
+Even infinite-dimensions need not be enough, since for every $n\in \mathbb{N}_+$, there is an $n$-point weighted graph which cannot be embedded in the Hilbert space $\ell^2$ with distortion less than $\Omega(\log(n)/\log(\log(n))$~\cite[Proposition 2]{Bourgain_IJM_1985}.
 In particular, it cannot be isometrically embedded therein.
 For example, any $l$-leaf tree embeds in $d$-dimensional Euclidean space with distortion at-least $\Omega(l^{1/d})$.
 In contrast, any finite tree can embed with arbitrary low-distortion into the hyperbolic plane~\citep{kratsios2023capacity}, which is a particular two-dimensional non-flat Riemannian geometry.
 Several authors~\citep{SarkarTreesEmbedding} have shown that cycle graphs can be embedded isometrically in spheres of appropriate dimension and radius~\citep{Schoenberg_Spheres_1942}, or in the product of spheres~\citep{GuellaMengattoPeron_ToriEmbedding_2016}, but they cannot be embedded isometrically in Euclidean space~\citep{Enflo_UniformHomeomorphisms_Nono_1976}.
-These observations motivate geodesic deep learners \citep{Liu2019HyperbolicGN,Chamberlain2017NeuralEO,HGCN,Manifold-dDGM,borde2023projections} and network scientists \citep{Verbeek2014MetricEH} to use families of Riemannian representation spaces $\mathfrak{G}$ in which it is hoped that general graphs can faithfully be embedded, facilitating embedding-based latent graph inference.
+These observations motivate geodesic deep learners \citep{Liu2019HyperbolicGN,Chamberlain2017NeuralEO,HGCN,Manifold-dDGM,borde2023projections} and network scientists \citep{Verbeek2014MetricEH} to use families of Riemannian representation spaces $\mathfrak{R}$ in which it is hoped that general graphs can faithfully be embedded, facilitating embedding-based latent graph inference.
 Unfortunately, $5$ nodes and $5$ edges are enough to construct a graph which cannot be isometrically embedded into \textit{any} non-pathological Riemannian manifold.